 Forgiveness Application Tip Sheet

-The information below is presented as helpful tips to assist you with completing Page 1 of your PPP Form 3508 or 3508EZ.
+The information below is presented as helpful tips to assist you with completing your PPP Loan Application.
 Accurate completion of this Form is the responsibility of the borrower, and no Forgiveness requests will be submitted to the SBA without a complete application.